 Speech Therapist Education

-Such a commitment may seem daunting at first, but it’s easier to process if you break down the educational requirement into smaller steps.
+Such a commitment may seem daunting at first, but it’s easier to process if you break down the educational requirements and the academic accreditation that comes with it into smaller steps.
+Don’t forget that pursuing a career in speech language pathology is also a rewarding profession as you get to work with individuals with speech impediments on furthering their language development.

 The first step on the speech therapist career path is to obtain a bachelor’s degree from an accredited college or university.
 Speech language therapy is not typically offered as an area of study for undergraduate degree students.
 Instead, those who go on to earn master’s degrees in speech therapy often get their bachelor’s in education, linguistics, psychology, and other programs within the arts and sciences.